“Friendly, laid-back B&B with bold design, kooky art and sweeping views over the beautiful Yorkshire Dales”

-A delicious breakfast is served in the light-filled dining room between 9-10am.
-Help yourself to home-baked bread and homemade granola with creamy yoghurt while you ponder which cooked items you fancy.
+A delicious breakfast is served in the light-filled dining room between 9-10am (early risers can request to eat earlier).
+Help yourself to freshly squeezed OJ, fruit (often from the garden) and homemade granola with creamy yoghurt while you ponder which cooked items you fancy.
 We opted for the full whammy of eggs on toast, tomato, mushrooms, black pudding, crispy bacon and seriously tasty sausages, all made to order by foodie Phil.
 As much as possible is sourced locally and we even saw the butcher delivering the sausages the previous afternoon.

-No other meals are available at Stow House, but there's an inn that serves good pub grub a couple of minutes’ walk away, and a choice of restaurants if you're happy to drive (the owners can advise).
+No other meals are available at Stow House, but there's an inn that serves modern (if a little pricey) pub grub a couple of minutes’ walk away, and a choice of restaurants if you're happy to drive - we hear the Wensleydale Heifer is a must-visit.
 Ask Sarah to mix you a pre- or -post dinner cocktail; she has a real talent for it.

 - Coffee / tea making